mfg92/hugo-shortcode-gallery/README.md

 a height depending on the original aspect ratio.
 The JPEG image quality is 90% and the scaling uses the high quality *Lanczos* filter.

+When the users klick on an image, a lightbox shows up displaying the klicked image in large using the whole available space.
+If the `showExifAsTitle` is set to "true", there will be a title bar showing some of the images EXIF data e.g.: "Canon EOS 600D @ 1/640 f/8 90mm ISO 400".

 As many websites/themes already include *jQuery*, this theme component will use the available *jQuery* lib.
 If the page does not already use *jQuery* the paramter `loadJQuery=true` must be used to instruct the theme component to load the provided *jQuery* lib.